-Further information on these areas may be found in the Environmental, Social and Governance section on page 16 later in the Annual Report.
+Further information on these areas may be found in the Environmental, Social and Governance section on page 14 later in the Annual Report.

-Churchill has been in existence since 1795, and always taken a long-term approach to business, particularly in relation to investment and in understanding the opportunities open to us and the risks to which we are exposed.
-To operate a successful and sustainable business model, it is necessary to ensure that all the contributors to the success of the business understand their place within it and feel that the Company operates ethically and fairly in its dealings with them.
+Churchill has been in existence since 1795 and always taken a long-term approach to business, particularly in relation to investment and in understanding the opportunities open to us and the risks to which we are exposed.
+To operate a successful and sustainable business model it is necessary to ensure that all the contributors to the success of the business understand their place within it and feel that the Company operates ethically and fairly in its dealings with them.

 The Board has regard to the interests of all stakeholders in its discussions and reaches balanced decisions with the sustainability of the business uppermost in its considerations.
-Churchill maintains a financial model that is aligned with this objective, such that capital allocation decisions, where possible, do not unfairly prioritise the interests of one group of stakeholders over others.
-The Board is aware of the need to support regular revenue and capital investment in the development of our business and we orientate our operations accordingly.
+Churchill maintains a financial model that is aligned with this objective such that capital allocation decisions, where possible, do not unfairly prioritise the interests of one group of stakeholders over others.
+The Board is aware of the need to support regular revenue and capital investment in the development of our business, and we orientate our operations accordingly.

 We aim to deliver well designed, performance products and outstanding service at appropriate price levels to our customers.
-At the same time, we acknowledge that, to meet these levels of customer service we are reliant upon good relationships with a well-motivated workforce and fair and balanced relationships with a range of suppliers.
+At the same time, we acknowledge that to meet these levels of customer service, we are reliant upon good relationships with a well-motivated workforce and fair and balanced relationships with a range of suppliers.
 We understand that we have a responsibility to pay appropriate levels of taxation and to support the future pensions of our scheme members.
-We consider our dividend policy carefully in the light of the overall needs of the business and the interests of other stakeholders.
-Our policy is formulated to ensure that dividend payments are not excessive in relation to profits and do not introduce excessive levels of risk in relation to the sustainability of the
+We consider our dividend policy carefully in light of the overall needs of the business and the interests of other stakeholders.
+Our policy is formulated to ensure that dividend payments are not excessive in relation to profits, and do not introduce excessive levels of risk in relation to the sustainability of the business.

 Churchill aims to manage its effect on our local community and the environment.
 We have engaged with the community on an ongoing basis through charitable and educational support.
-The business operates several initiatives aimed at minimising our waste products, recycling waste, where possible, and in the reduction of our energy usage and carbon footprint.
+The business operates several initiatives aimed at minimising our waste products, recycling waste where possible and in the reduction of our energy usage and carbon footprint.
 We have made several investments and process changes to reduce our use of energy.
+These investments continue and have had significant impacts on process stability and yield, allowing us to improve efficiencies in the factory.

 The business has regular contact with our workforce through both formal and informal mechanisms.
-The scale of our business and our open culture allows the Board and management to engage with our employees on a day-to-day basis, and employees are encouraged to raise issues.
-We have a recognised trade union representing the majority of our weekly paid employees and we meet regularly with their representatives.
-However, we believe that other initiatives including on-site briefings, communication boards and regular news updates provide the most important means of engaging with our workforce.
+The scale of our business and our open culture allows the Board and management to engage with our employees on a day-to-day basis and employees are encouraged to raise issues.
+We have a recognised trade union representing most of our weekly paid employees and we meet regularly with their representatives.
+However, we believe that other initiatives including on site briefings, communication boards and regular news updates provide the most important means of engaging with our workforce.
 We believe that our workforce is engaged and motivated.

 We meet with suppliers on a regular basis to provide information in relation to our forward plans and review performance.
-As in other elements of our business, we enjoy long-standing relationships with the majority of our suppliers.
-On average, we pay suppliers within 35 days (2021: 37 days) of invoice.
+As in other elements of our business we enjoy long standing relationships with most of our suppliers.
+On average we pay suppliers within 36 days (2023: 35 days) of invoice.
 We believe our suppliers regard Churchill as a good customer.